ozguronsoy/HephAudio/README.md

 AudioBuffer recordedAudio(0, HEPHAUDIO_INTERNAL_FORMAT(NUM_OF_CHANNELS, SAMPLE_RATE)); // create an audio buffer with 0 frames

-void RecordAudio(EventArgs* pArgs, EventResult* pResult) // the event handler method {
+void RecordAudio(const EventParams& eventParams) // the event handler method {
-  AudioCaptureEventArgs* pCaptureArgs = (AudioCaptureEventArgs*)pArgs; // cast the args to capture event args AudioProcessor::ConvertToInnerFormat(pCaptureArgs->captureBuffer); // convert the captured data to inner format recordedAudio.Append(pCaptureArgs->captureBuffer); // append the captured samples to the end of our buffer }
+  AudioCaptureEventArgs* pCaptureArgs = (AudioCaptureEventArgs*)eventParams.pArgs; // cast the args to capture event args recordedAudio.Append(pCaptureArgs->captureBuffer); // append the captured samples to the end of our buffer }